v-exec/Purity/README.md

 content: text
 ```

+All `attributes`, aside from `name` are optional, and can be omitted without issue.
+They can also be declared in any order.

 #### Rules

 And it contains `rules`, which are inline elements used to format text according to predetermined functions.
 Most `rules`' formatting can have a custom style, which is applied in the parser.